gauravleo40/Data-Science-Content-for-beginners/Python Programming/05 Fundamental Concepts Learned.md

 ---

-## 1.4 Why are Variables so Important?
+## 1.4 Why are variables so important?

 Imagine if you had to **hardcode** every single number directly inside every formula!
 It would become a mess very quickly — and making changes would be super painful.